You are currently viewing How To Write White Papers That Actually Convert

 Define the greatest problem faced by your consumers

-What does your company really address?
+What does your company want to address?
 Say you’re a company that provides business IT services—you’re not just providing support for network issues, you’re helping businesses streamline multiple parts of their operations and communication with the outside world.
 When choosing your white paper topic, you don’t explain how to diagnose network errors.
 You talk about breaks in communication and tech-related operational issues, and how errors in the system can greatly impact business productivity.

 Make it visionary, not reflective